jhpyle/docassemble/_docs/questions.md

   `resume button label`.
 * The `back button label` is the label for the back button that appears within the question itself (not the upper-left corner).
-* The `currency symbol` is the default currency symbol to be used when using fields with `datatype: currency` and when calling the `currency()` function.

 There are a variety of ways that you can specify what content should appear in these areas.
 These ways range from question-specific